 Access is from Piazza San Gaetano (historic center)

-Ticket cost 10 euros, reduced for children up to 17 years, free for children up to 5
+Open every day with guided tours that depart every hour.
+The ticket cost 12 euros, reduced for children up to 17 years, free for children up to 6

 The Capodimonte palace was one of the other residences of the Bourbons Royal fanmily, the largest because it is surrounded by a park and a wood that today represent the green lung of the city.
 Currently the palace houses a very rich and well-curated museum of different eras and genres.
 The Bosco di Capodimonte is one of the favorite parks of the Neapolitans, for its extension and for the numerous activities that can be done inside.